davidchesnut/davidchesnutRepo0201234535/davidchesnutDocset0201234535/add-license-checks-to-office-and-sharepoint-add-ins.md

-> [!Important]
+> [!IMPORTANT]
 > For security reasons, if you are licensing your Office Add-in, we strongly recommended you specify an HTTP Secure ( `https://`) URL for your add-in home page.

 To perform add-in license checks, include code that extracts the license token from the URL and caches it, so that the add-in can pass the token to the verification service later when you want to actually validate the license.

 For example, the following code extracts the token from the URL, decodes the token, and formats it as a string: